During the P40 series launch, Huawei continuously compared its products with the iPhone 11 Pro Max and Galaxy S20 Ultra.

-Thanks to these advantages, Huawei P40 series for low-light photography is superior to the competition.
+Thanks to these advantages, the Huawei P40 series for low-light photography is superior to the competition.
 Huawei showed off photos that the iPhone 11 Pro Max or Galaxy S20 Ultra only recorded in black, while the P40 Pro could still produce relatively clear results.

 Huawei then gave a few examples showing the P40 Pro to outperform the Galaxy S20 Ultra when zooming at the same level.